A page out of my thought recollections

 A year before the above incident, there was a similar incident with another man, Fred, who was deeply attracted to me, who made comments that were just as uncomfortable listening to.
 It happened that this handsome fella had the opportunity to travel all over the world often.
 Sometimes he would be gone for a month and other times for as long as 6 months.
 For this particular trip he was gone for half a year and on returning to Uganda, dropped by my house to catch up on old times.
 I was pretty excited to see him and immediately asked him for the pair of drum sticks he’d promised he would bring for me when he returned.
 Well, I never got any drum sticks from him, but I was shocked when he suggested that I’d dressed up for him.
 Before I can go into a vivid description of my attire, I want to put a few things into context; when I discovered that my legs were not half as ugly as my mum made them out to be and that shorter skirts were actually more comfortable and lighter to wear than the long big skirts she used to dress me up in, I’d never turned back.
 I LOVE SHORT SKIRTS.
 I still do.
 So that particular afternoon, I was dressed in a short denim skirt and a pink cotton blouse which probably looked enticing to him.
 I’ll never know.

 I quickly set about correcting Fred by informing him that I hadn’t dressed up for him.
 He just laughed out loud while saying ‘girls’ a number of times.
-Later that evening, while I walked him to the taxi stop, he then explained to me that he realized I hadn’t dressed up for him.
+Later that evening, while I walked him to the taxi stop, he then explained to me that he realised I hadn’t dressed up for him.
 I quickly changed the subject before he could babble on.
 I did not want to know why and how he came to that conclusion.
 I couldn’t shake off the feeling that his comment bordered on the evening not going in the direction he’d imagined it would go.